 Shopping: 1-5 hours

 I know there is quite the discrepancy between one and five hours, but I suppose your shopping duration will depend on your decisiveness.
 Take my husband, who, for example, was decisively done with shops after about two minutes.
-Then there is me and my five-hour purse deliberation.
-You see, the Harris tweed was calling to me and the abundance of oh so tweedy purses were toying with my emotions.
+Then there is me and my five-hour purse debacle.
+You see, the Harris tweed was calling to me and the abundance of oh so tweedy purses was toying with my emotions.
 So, after visiting and revisiting several shops, I was finally forced to choose between keeping my friends or continuing my neurotic tweed deliberations.
-Since I was not abandoned in Inverness, I suppose you can assume the friends won and the purse decision was made abruptly and with a heartfelt sigh.
+Since I was not abandoned in Inverness, you can correctly assume the friends won and the purse decision was made abruptly and with a heartfelt sigh.